space150/spaceBase/scss/README.md

 ## Compilation

 All partials are imported into the `_manifest.scss`.
 This is also where you can choose to import either Normalize (default) or CSS Reset.
 When you add new partials to your project, add them to this import list. `_manifest.scss` is then imported into the two main stylesheets, `application.scss` and `application-ie.scss`.
 Set up your Sass compilation to generate these in the `stylesheets/` directory.
+Because of the amount of comments, please use minified CSS in production.

 ### Legacy IE Support